thimmam/thimmam.github.io/_pages/about.md

 - *2022.11*, KAUST Statistics workshop, Thuwal, Makkah, Saudi Arabia - *Large-scale low-rank Gaussian process prediction with support points*.
 - *2020,12*, National Forum for Doctoral Students in Statistics, Guangzhou, Guangdong, China - *A model-free subsampling method based on minimum energy criterion*.
 - *2020,11*, RUC Youth Forum on Statistics and Data Science, Beijing, China - *A model-free subsampling method based on minimum energy criterion*.

+# Teaching
+- *2024* Half part of short course ``Large-Scale Spatial Data Science" at JSM.
+- *2024* A part of short course for the Applied Mathematics and Computational Science and Statistics (AMCS-STAT) school.
+- *2024.08* One lesson of course STAT 330: Multivariate Statistics at KAUST.
+- *2023.04* Teaching assistant of course Spatial Statistics at RUC.
+- *2022Fall* Teaching assistant of course Asymptotic Statistics at RUC.
+- *2021Fall* Teaching assistant of course Asymptotic Statistics at RUC.
+- *2021Spring* Teaching assistant of course Statistical Learning at RUC.
+- *2020Spring* Teaching assistant of course Stochastic Process at RUC.

 # Educations
 - *2018.09 - 2023.06*, Ph.D. in Statistics, Renmin University of China, Beijing, China.